kyjung2357/specular-differentiation/README.md

 ## LaTeX notation

-To use the specular differentiation symbol in your LaTeX document, please follow these steps
+To use the specular differentiation symbol in your LaTeX document, please follow these steps.

 ### Setup